 In the US Swaps generally cover one to seven months, while options are generally structured to cover over two months.
 Multi-year and daily swaps/options are rare, but have transacted.
 Swaps cover the cumulative degree days in the specified period, and cash is transacted only at the end of the period.
 Options are written on the same cumulative total of degree days and are European.

 In the European Market swaps have generally been for a winter or summer season or for a full year.
-Options have traded for seasons but interest has been growing in the shorter term products, one/two months in general.
+Options have traded for seasons but interest has been growing in short term products, one/two months in general.
 The product types are similar with both the swaps and options being transacted on cumulative degree days and cash settlement happening at the end of the period.

 Swap payouts per degree day range from $1,000 to $5,000 in the US and are of equivalent size in the European Market.
 In the European market quotes are generally given in Euros or in local currency.

-Option payout per degree day range from $7500 to $40,000 and, once again are roughly similar in the European market, though in local currency or Euros.
+Option payout per degree day range from $7500 to $40,000 and, once again are similar in the European market, although quoted and transacted in the local currency or Euros.

-In both markets the absolute payouts are limited on the Swaps and Options to levels which are commensurate to the Tick HDD values.
+In both markets the absolute payouts are limited on the Swaps and Options to levels which are commensurate to the Tick values.

 Smaller notional values have been transacted in both markets.
 These smaller notional values are generally related to short term or intra-month deals or specifically designed for a single customer in the bilateral market.